 Emergency services personnel are the best equipped to respond to disasters.
 NYC CERT volunteers are trained to support the efforts of New York City's first responders.

-During non-emergency times, NYC CERTs educate their communities about emergency preparedness by working with the Ready New York program and building community disaster networks through the NYC Citizen Corps program.
+During non-emergency times, NYC CERTs educate their communities about emergency preparedness by working with the Ready New York program and build community disaster networks through the NYC Citizen Corps program.

 In partnership with FDNY and NYPD, NYC Emergency Management has taken the national program and adapted it to reflect the unique circumstances of living and working in New York City.
 Risks and hazards in NYC are different from anywhere else in the world.
 New York City also has more first responders than most other areas in the country, so NYC CERT members support them rather than respond themselves.